Agencies and Associations

 - Facebook and Your Library - A guide to building a Facebook presence for your library. • Slides • Presentation

 - Graphic Novels - A presentation on current and classic famly-friendly titles. • Presentation

 - To Budget or to Budge It - An overview of the library budget process and tips for weathering economic storms.
 The webinar is presented by John Debacher, Public Library Administration Consultant for the Division for Libraries, Technology, and Community Learning. • Slides • Presentation

 - Social Networking and the Public Library - A presentation on using Facebook to promote your library. • Slides • Presentation

 Online Training Resources

-• BadgerLearn • WLA Conference resources • WI Department of Public Instruction • UW-Milwaukee School of Information Studies and the Professional Development Institute • UW-Madison School of Information Studies • Ebsco • Web Junction • Infopeople • Internet Library for All Librarians • Online Programming for All Libraries
+• BadgerLearn • WLA Conference resources • WI Department of Public Instruction • UW-Milwaukee School of Information Studies and the Professional Development Institute • UW-Madison School of Information Studies • Web Junction • Infopeople • Internet Library for All Librarians • Library Journal • Accessible Technology Coalition • Booklist • The Association for Small Libraries